Historic Australian sculpture reveals colonial controversy

 "This extraordinary work challenges our perceptions of colonial art and political expression," says Maritime Museum Tasmania President Chris Tassell.
 "Maritime Museum Tasmania is pleased to be able to present this remarkable and provocative sculpture and we invite the public to join us in unravelling the mysteries of Australia's earliest known free-standing full-length statue."

-The enigmatic sculpture is now on display in Maritime Museum Tasmania's Carnegie Gallery and offers a unique glimpse into the complexities of colonial Tasmania.
+The enigmatic sculpture, now fully restored and structurally sound, is on display in Maritime Museum Tasmania's Carnegie Gallery and offers a unique glimpse into the complexities of colonial Tasmania.
 Guests are encouraged to visit the museum's display and engage in the ongoing conversation about the origins and significance of this remarkable piece.